 Especially in places where lesbian, gay, bisexual, transgender, queer and intersex (LGBTQI) people are persecuted by the state, they often have no protection against violence and discrimination.
 At the same time, they frequently have greater difficulties accessing education, employment, housing and healthcare.
 Particularly affected are people who face discrimination for multiple reasons, such as their skin colour and their gender identity.

 Action for equal rights

-In July 2016, a further resolution mandated for the first time an independent UN expert on protection against violence and discrimination based on sexual orientation and gender identity.
-This mandate consists of investigating cases of discrimination and violence against LGBTI persons and drawing up proposals on how to protect their human rights effectively.
+The resolution also renews the mandate of the UN Independent Expert on Protection against violence and discrimination based on sexual orientation and gender identity.
+This mandate consists in investigating cases of discrimination and violence against LGBTQI persons and drawing up proposals for effective protection of their human rights.
 Victor Madrigal-Borloz from Costa Rica has held this office since January 2018.
-All in all, ten reports have been drafted for the Human Rights Council and the UN General Assembly under the mandate, including ones on legislation to decriminalise LGBTI persons and to prevent discrimination against them, the legal recognition of gender identities and on conversion therapy practices.

 The first UN Human Rights Council resolution on human rights, sexual orientation and gender identity was adopted in 2011; further resolutions followed in 2016 and 2019.
 In 2020, a joint supraregional statement by 37 countries in the UN Human Rights Council focused attention on the rights of intersex persons.
 In 2021, the issue won further support, with a new statement by a total of 53 countries.